Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-Stop and search remains a hugely important police power for protecting the public, tackling crime and keeping our streets safe.
-Find our latest Stop and search data via Police UK.
+Stop and search is a hugely important police power for protecting the public, tackling crime and keeping our streets safe.

 Thames Valley Police is actively working to make all of our documents accessible - any information and data contained in these documents can be made available in an accessible format.
 Please contact us if this is required.